 There are lots of paths to walk and hike on in the park and spots to sit and enjoy nature.
 With all the trees, it’s also a good birdwatching spot!
 I’d recommend planning to spend at least three hours here – especially if you stop for coffee at the little cafe in the park.

 Besides walking around here, there are also options to go horseback riding or play sports like badminton.
 Bosque Los Colomos is open every day from 7 am to 7:30 pm and is free to enter.

 16. Museo de Sitio de El Puente de las Damas

 This is a small museum, but it’s really neat.
 It’s a fun travel story to tell that you visited the lost bridge of Guadalajara!
-The museum is completely free to enter and is open Tuesday to Sunday from 10 am to 5:30 pm.
+The museum is completely free to enter and is open Tuesday to Sunday from 9 am to 2 pm closing for lunch and then reopening again from 2:30 pm to 6 pm.

 This is becoming a popular spot, so you may have to wait in line for a while once you arrive.
 The entire tour through takes about 20-30 minutes and it’s cool here because it’s underground, so it’s a nice escape from the heat.

 Related Read: If exploring cool museums is right up your alley, check out all the activities in Puebla, Mexico which has a lot of neat museums!

 17. Go on a food tour